wazo-platform/wazo-doc/source/system/configuration_files.rst

       [user]
       readonly-idpwd = "true"

-  By default (readonly-idpwd = "true") when editing a SIP line, username and password fields cannot be modified via the web interface.
-Set this option to false to activate the  edition of both fields.
+  When editing a SIP line, the username and password fields cannot be modified via the web interface.
+Set this option to false to enable the modification of both fields.
+This option is set to "true" by default.

 .. warning:: This feature is not fully tested.
 It should be used only when absolutely necessary and with great care.